-- Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover" on page 63).
+- Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover and front bezel" on page 57). - If your computer came with an air baffle, you may need to lift it out to access parts of the system board.
+See "Removing the air baffle" on page 59 for more information.